akarighattam/Arthropod-ID-Program/README.md

-This is a Machine Learning Program for identifying Arthropods from photographs.
+This is a Machine Learning Program that classifies Spiders and Moths from photos but can be adapted to include more classifications.